PK

 The MQI reason code is not included in the procedure's argument list.
 When the corresponding MQI call for a gateway procedure returns a reason code, then the reason code is included in the Oracle error message that was returned to the caller.

-length argument is not included in the procedure's argument list because the Oracle database and the gateway automatically keep track of the message data length.
+The msg length argument is not included in the procedure's argument list because the Oracle database and the gateway automatically keep track of the message data length.

 Definition